Dolphiiiin/vrchat-combined-docs/worlds/examples.md

 7. Select the **SlideshowFrame** in your scene's Inspector.

 8. In the **SlideshowFrame** component, set the **Image Urls** array size to match the number of images you want to load, then update the URLs to match your image URLs.
-If you're using GitHub Pages, the URLs will be in the format `https://<your-github-username>.github.io/<your-repo-name>/1.jpg`.
+If you're using GitHub Pages, the URLs will be in the format `[IMAGE_URL]`.

 9. Update the **String Url** to match your caption URL.
 If you're using GitHub Pages, the URL will be in the format `https://<your-github-username>.github.io/<your-repo-name>/captions.csv`.